Return to Our School

 Saga gave instructions for how to play her Christmas-themed magnetic game and showed responsibility by sharing it with friends and teachers at lunch time, explaining how to deliver presents down the chimney!
 Well done Saga!

-Avery from Year 5 was an inspiration to other children during lunchtime when she saw the school piano and asked if she was allowed to play a song for everyone.
+Avery was an inspiration to other children during lunchtime when she saw the school piano and asked if she was allowed to play a song for everyone.

 Her piano playing talents were absolutely incredible and children loved gathering to hear her play, clapping her with pure joy at listening to her music.
 Well done Avery!